chrsoo/pid-fan-controller/README.md

 Part of the challenge is that the lab setup is not a faithful model for the dynamics of case temperature and fans, and with badly tuned values and the fan control will take time to reach a steady state or become unstable.

-The standard tip is to first start with zeroing all three gains and then start by slowly increasing the proportional gain, followed by the integral and derivative gains in order.
+The standard tip is to first zeroing all three gains and then to slowly increase the proportional gain, followed by the integral and derivative gains one at a time.

-A rule of thumb is to start with a proportional gain equal to half the value for which the system starts to oscillate.
+A rule of thumb is to use a proportional gain equal to half the value for which the system starts to oscillate.

     Still figuring out what the correct gains are for my specific system.